amirahnasihah/frontend-development/02-frontend-with-react/javascript-for-react.md

 ## Function Declarations

-Also known as function definition starts with the function keyword, followed by the function's name, e.g, funDecl.
-The JavaScript statements that are part of the function are defined between the curly braces.
+Also known as function definition starts with the function keyword, followed by the function's name, e.g, `funDecl`.
+The JavaScript statements that are part of the function are defined between the curly braces `{}`.

 ``` JavaScript
 function funDecl() {